What you can bring home to Canada

 This is a partial list of regulated consumer products that must meet Canadian safety requirements:

 Car seats must meet the Canadian Motor Vehicle Safety Standard and have a National Safety Mark and a compliance label stating the height and weight of the child for which the seat was designed.
-For more information, see Cross Border Shopping Is Not the Best Deal for Your Child's Safety.
+For more information, see Child Car Seat Cross Border Shopping – What Parents and Caregivers Should Know.

 Children's Sleepwear must meet flammability requirements.
 For more information, see Children's Sleepwear: Flammability Requirements Guideline.